nikolaybutnik/Project-README-Generator/README.md

 ## Usage

-Run `index.js` from the CLI and follow onscreen instructions.
+Run `node index.js` from the CLI and follow onscreen instructions.
 The application will prompt the user for a series of inputs.
-After the final input has been entered, all the inputs are inserted into a pre-written template and written to a README file.
+After the final input has been entered, all the inputs are inserted into a pre-written template and written to a README.md file.
 The file is located in the `/generated_readme` folder.
-Note that upon running the application again, thr file will be overwritten.
+Note that upon running the application again, the file will be overwritten.

 ## License